-For more than two decades, states and the federal government have struggled with how to best protect the public from sexual predators.
+For more than two decades, states and the federal government have struggled to protect the public from sexual predators best.
 Requiring states to register and publicize the names and addresses of convicted sex offenders has been thought to help protect the public by keeping citizens informed.
 However, who should register, and which information can be made public has been an area of contention between the states and the federal government.

 California became the first state in the United States to have a sex offender registration program in 1947.
 In 1990, Washington state began community notification of its most dangerous sex offenders, making it the first state ever to have any sex offender information publicly available.

 Before 1994, only a few states required convicted sex offenders to register their addresses with local law enforcement.
-The 1990s saw the emergence of several cases of brutal, violent sexual offences against children.
-Heinous crimes involving victims Jacob Wetterling, Megan Kanka and Adam Wash were highly publicized.
-Several state and federal law were enacted as a response to public outrage generated by highly publicized, but statistically sporadic, violent predatory sex crimes against children by strangers.
+The 1990s saw the emergence of several cases of brutal, violent sexual offenses against children.
+Heinous crimes involving victims Jacob Wetterling, Megan Kanka, and Adam Wash were highly publicized.
+Several state and federal laws were enacted to respond to public outrage generated by highly publicized but statistically sporadic, violent predatory sex crimes against children by strangers.

 In 1994, Congress passed House Resolution 324, the Wetterling Act, requiring all states to establish sex offender registries.
 Until that time, only a few states had registries.
 This act was in response to the 1989 kidnapping of an 11-year-old boy, Jacob Wetterling.
 He was abducted from a street in St. Joseph, Minnesota.
 Jacob’s mother, Patty Wetterling, led a community effort to implement a sex offender registration requirement in Minnesota and, subsequently, nationally.